Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong evocation; CL 15th; Craft Magic Arms and Armor, *bestow curse,* and *limited wish* or *miracle;* Price 1,500 gp.

+### Sword, Berserking
-**Sword, Berserking:** This item appears to have the characteristics of a *+2 greatsword.* However, whenever the sword is used in battle, its wielder goes berserk (gaining all the benefits and drawbacks of the barbarian's rage ability).
+This item appears to have the characteristics of a *+2 greatsword.* However, whenever the sword is used in battle, its wielder goes berserk (gaining all the benefits and drawbacks of the barbarian's rage ability).
 He attacks the nearest creature and continues